 Arts Café had been closed to the public since December 28, 2020, and its social media accounts dormant since about the same time.

 Reached for comment Thursday evening, Paquet confirmed the news, explaining that his landlords had given him a notice of a rent increase in fall 2020.
 He said the notice proposed a 40 percent bump for the first year, plus 7 percent more each following year, for a five-year term.

-In a written statement provided to Eater on March 27, the owners of the building, Santos Brizuela and Mai Ly, say that they initially sent a letter to Paquet in October to renegotiate the terms of the lease, but that it went unanswered until January.
+In a written statement provided to Eater on March 27, the building owners, Santos Brizuela and Mai Ly, say that they initially sent a letter to Paquet in October to renegotiate the lease terms but that it went unanswered until January.
 Brizuela and Ly claim that once Arts Café did reply, they were “aggressive,” “threatening,” and “tried to intimidate two elderly owners who have been retired for years now and have no other source of income other than that of the building.”

-The mother and son duo took over Arts Café in 2012 (it was founded by the previous owners in 2002), and have run the corner establishment spotlighting seasonal ingredients and local art ever since.
+The mother and son duo took over Arts Café in 2012 (the previous owners founded it in 2002), and have run the corner establishment spotlighting seasonal ingredients and local art ever since.